trisha025/building-ann/README.md

 # building-first-ann (Deep Learning (A-Z))
 #ann_1

-It is using Keras (Using TensorFlow Backend) i.e. building the NN based on TensorFlow.
+It is using Keras (Using TensorFlow Backend).
 Steps to be followed are:

 1. Building ANN